Mariusmarten/Complexity-Resources/README.md

 - graph theory (math)
 - network theory

-Lyapunov exponents: numbers that provide a measurement of the stability of a dynamical system and that, in a certain sense, quantify its level of chaos.
+The Lyapunov exponents provides a measurment of the stability of a dynamical system, they quantify the level of chaos (value indicates the speed of growth (instability) or reduction (stability)).

 ## Complexity Paper
 - Poincare